How Does My Pricing Work?

 If you have a backing that feels unusually stiff, it may be a digitally printed fabric, or chemically treated.
 If you are using a fabric like this for your backing, the longarm process can leave large needle holes on the back of your quilt.
 The fibers typically relax with use and laundering, leaving a beautiful hole free result, but not all respond well so keep this in mind when purchasing backing.
 In the case of some very stiff backings, the appearance of the bobbin/tension can be altered as the thread won't want to sink in nicely to the backing fabric.
 Sometimes washing these fabrics can rectify this.

 If you do not live locally, you can mail the backing with your quilt top, purchase backing from me, or order backing online and have it delivered to my address.

-If you are interesting in having me help you with your binding, please provide enough prepared binding for your quilt that is 2.5 inches wide.
-If you don't know how much binding to make, just ask, I can figure that out for you.
+If you are interested in having me help you with your binding, please provide enough binding fabric, keeping in mind that I prefer a 2.5 inch wide binding to start.
+If you don't know how much binding fabric you will need, just ask, I can figure that out for you.